 The WUSBA will attempt to active the 2019 WUSBA EUROPEAN INVASION instead of the 2019 Summer Schedule.
 There is a great market for American Basketball players on the Continent of Europe.
 We have been in contact with top teams in the past and because of the interest in playing NCAA Women All Star Basketball Players with the hope of finding a great players or players for their teams, many were very receptive to play a preseason game in hope to find that right player to add to their rooster.
 Additional information will be forthcoming.
 Please review www.fiba.basketball/euroleaguewomen/18-19

-The teams selected to play in the 2019 WUSBA Summer Basketball Season are;
+The teams selected that were to play in the 2019 WUSBA Summer Basketball Season were;

 The Southwest Division will field the Utah Summit, the Dallas Dynasty, the Houston Galaxy, the Denver Capital, the New Mexico Flash and the San Antonio Stingers.